 - (D) Taxpayer Identification Numbers.
 The taxpayer identification number of any non-debtor identified in a debtor's filings must be redacted to reflect only the last four digits. - (E) Financial Account Numbers.
 If financial account numbers are required to be disclosed in a court filing or at a court hearing, only the last four digits of each account number should be disclosed, unless the Court orders otherwise. - (2) Filer Responsible for Redacting.
-In all instances, the responsibility for redacting personally identifiable information rests with the party who files the document or introduces the testimony that includes that information.
-As a corollary, the responsibility for protecting personal information of the debtor and preventing dissemination of personal information relating to individuals and others affiliated with the debtor, rests with the party who files the document or presents the testimony that contains information about those individuals. - (A) The Clerk will not review each document filed to verify redaction of personally identifiable information.
+In all instances, the responsibility for redacting personally identifiable information rests with the party who files the document or introduces the testimony that includes that information. - (A) The Clerk will not review each document filed to verify redaction of personally identifiable information.
 However, to the extent the Clerk observes that a filed document contains personally identifiable information, the Clerk will restrict access to that document. - (B) When the Clerk restricts access to a document due to the inclusion of personally identifiable information, the Court will issue an order directing the party who filed the document to - (i) file a motion to redact, accompanied by a \$25 fee, and a copy of the document in redacted form by a date certain, and - (ii) appear at a hearing to show cause why sanctions should not be imposed for the party's inclusion of personally identifiable information in the document (the "Redaction Order").
 Potential sanctions include monetary penalties and the striking of the document from the Court record. - (C) If an individual or entity asserts harm based upon the publication of personally identifiable information in a bankruptcy case or proceeding, or by a party's failure to redact a document in response to a Clerk's notice, the complaining party may bring a motion for sanctions in the case or proceeding. - (D) If the document with personal identifier information may be filed by one of multiple parties (e.g., a proof of claim may be filed by the creditor, debtor, or trustee), any one of those parties may file a motion for redaction in response to the Redaction Order.
 If the movant is not the party who filed the document, the movant may ask the Court to waive the fee as authorized by the Miscellaneous Fee Schedule.
 See generally 28 U.S.C.
 1930. - (3) Request for Redacted Information.
 If a party determines they need redacted information, the party may contact the debtor's attorney (or pro se debtor) to request it.
 If the debtor or debtor's attorney does not grant the request, the party may then file a motion requesting the Court compel the debtor to provide the requested information to the party.
 The motion must set forth why the party needs the redacted information, whether it is available to them from other sources, and what efforts they made to obtain it from the debtor and when.

-VT.
-LBR 5003-1.
+RULE 5003-1.
 CLERK - DUTY TO MAINTAIN RECORDS.

-(a) General Duty to Maintain All Records.
+- (a) General Duty to Maintain All Records.
 The Clerk will maintain all official records of the Court.
-All documents filed after April 1, 2002 are maintained as electronic records.
-If a party presents a document for filing either in paper format or via e-mail, the Clerk will scan it into the electronic records, maintain it in electronic form, and dispose of the paper or e-mail version.

-(b) Official Form 121, Statement About Your Social Security Numbers.
+If a party presents a document for filing either in paper format or via e-mail, the Clerk will scan it into the electronic records, maintain it in electronic form, and dispose of the paper or e-mail version. - (b) Official Form 121, Statement About Your Social Security Numbers.
 The Clerk retains every Official Form 121 that parties submit for a minimum of five years.
 The Official Form 121 is not to be filed, and therefore will not become part of any bankruptcy case record.
-See also Vt.
-LBR 9011-2(b).
+See also Local Rule 9011-2(b).

-VT.
-LBR 5003-2.
+RULE 5003-2.
 CLAIMS REGISTER.